Caesar-Victory/targetToKngiht/docs/src/chatGPTuseInstructions.md

 # the Limitation of AI

-such as Apple Intelligence, we need a integrited AI.
-We need to spend much time coding special API for pernsonal demand, such as calculation of calorie.
+such as Apple Intelligence, we need a integrated AI.
+We need to spend much time coding special API for personal demand, such as calculation of calorie.

 ## 时间记录
-note: the state of this prompt is **deprecated**, because AI can't add accurent timestamp at the end of reply.
+note: the state of this prompt is **deprecated**, because AI can't add accurate timestamp at the end of reply.
 ```markdown
 Please add conversation's generation timestamp of current reply[using the standard of the Eastern Eight Zone (UTC+8), the format is hh:mm] to end of every conversation of your consequent reply.zzzzzzzzz
 ```

-## Programming Language Convertion
+## Programming Language Conversation

 ```markdown
 Please convert this Python code `` into JavaScript,What's more, you need to keep using same grammer and data structure in possible.